Claytorpedo/experimental/README.md

 A small collection of helpful type traits, includeing the `is_detected` pattern from `std/experimental`.

 ### Vectorizer.hpp
 Makes it easy to iterate on a vector-like class (e.g. `struct Colour { int r, g, b; };`).
-Similar in use to the anonymous-struct-in-anonymous-namespace approach, but avoids UB in constant expressions so they can be used in them.
+Similar in use to the anonymous-struct-in-anonymous-union approach, but avoids UB in constant expressions so they can be used in them.

 ### zstring_view.hpp
 null-terminated string_view